-The July 25 was the hottest not only in England and Scotland, but also in a whole Western Europe (Pic.
+July 25 was the hottest not only in England and Scotland but also in the whole of Western Europe (Pic.
 31).
-Record-Breaking temperatures occurred twice, day after day in Germany, Benelux and France (Pic.
+Record-Breaking temperatures occurred twice, day after day in Germany, Benelux, and France (Pic.
 34-35).

 It resulted especially a road tarmac meltings across these countries (Pic.
 33).

-In Paris, people were worried about the Notre Dame vault ceiling collapse during the extreme heat.
+In Paris, people were worried about the Notre Dame vault ceiling collapsing during the extreme heat.

 There were patchy thunderstorms during the Thursday, July 25 afternoon and evening in England, bringing a bit fresher air from the west.
 The grand Saharian plume remained in Western Europe till the following day, July 26, bringing the highest night-time temperatures ever (Pic.
 36).
 There were places in Benelux, where the temperature didn’t drop lower than 26 Celcius degrees!

 Friday, July 26 was much better in England.
 The heat remained only above the easternmost parts of the island, bringing low thirties in Suffolk and Essex.
 Meanwhile, the MetOffice.uk announced the highest temperature ever, measured in Cambridge Botanic Garden – 38,7 degrees of Celcius!
 (101,7 degrees of Fahrenheit).